neoforged/ModDevGradle/README.md

 To use this feature, you can place an access transformer data file at `src/resources/META-INF/accesstransformer.cfg`, adhering to the [access transformer format](https://docs.neoforged.net/docs/advanced/accesstransformers/).

-> [!TIP]
-> When you use the default file location, you do not need to configure anything.
+**When you use the default file location, you do not need to configure anything.**

 If you'd like to use additional or different access transformer files, you can modify the paths MDG reads them from by setting the `accessTransformers` property.